Ellariel/mango_hybit/README.md

 # The mosaik power cell agents

-It is a prototype of multi-agent system simulator (MASS) combining [mango](https://mango-agents.readthedocs.io/en/latest/) agents and [mosaik](https://mosaik.readthedocs.io/en/latest/) co-simulaion platform for the sake of implementing the power cell model.
-It was inspired by [mosaik-mango-demo](https://gitlab.com/mosaik/examples/mosaik-mango-demo), we also integrated a wind power simulator.
+It is a prototype of multi-agent system simulator for the cellular approach (MASSCA) combining [mango](https://mango-agents.readthedocs.io/en/latest/) agents and [mosaik](https://mosaik.readthedocs.io/en/latest/) co-simulaion framework for the sake of implementing the power cell model.
+It was inspired by [mosaik-mango-demo](https://gitlab.com/mosaik/examples/mosaik-mango-demo), we also integrated a PV and wind power simulators that are available on mosaik [ecosystem](https://gitlab.com/mosaik/components).

 ## Content

-* The power cell concept
+* The power cell concept explained
-* The multi-agent system explained
+* The multi-agent system architecture explained
 * The example scenario explained
 * Installation and execution
 * How to use

-## The PowerCell concept
+## The power cell concept

 In implementing the power cell model and its communication layer, we followed the general concept of an energy/power cell, which is described in:
 * [https://doi.org/10.1049/iet-gtd.2019.0991] A smart power cell (SPC) is a grid subsection composed of a set of power conversion units interconnected by a 3-phase AC-grid.
 The monitoring and control system can supervise the behavior of SPCs only taking aggregated information regarding their interfaces into account and issue aggregated control instructions when the behavior of a particular SPC at a particular transmission network bus needs to be adjusted to influence the operating state of the transmission network.